Svetlana Savitskaya: Biography

-Savitskaya is married, with one child, a son Konstantin born in October 1986.
+Savitskaya is married and has one child, a son Konstantin born on 7 November 1986.
 In February 1986, she graduated from the Bauman Moscow Higher Technical School.
 From 1983 to 1994 Savitskaya held a position of Deputy Head of NPO Energia.

 A committed communist, Savitskaya was elected as a people's deputy of the USSR from 1989 and a people's deputy of Russia in 1990, a position she held until 1992.
-She did not welcome the collapse of the Soviet Union in the early 1990s, noting that everything her parents had worked hard to build was destroyed almost overnight and she was "glad they did not live to see it".
+She did not welcome the collapse of the Soviet Union, noting that her parents would live a "second death" were they to see Russia as it was.

 Savitskaya retired in 1993 from the Russian Air Force with the rank of Major.
 In 1994/95 she worked as an assistant professor in Economics and Investment at the Moscow State Aviation Institute.
 In 1996, she was elected a deputy of the State Duma representing the Communist Party of the Russian Federation, and has been re-elected four times since then.
 She presently serves as Deputy Chair of the Committee on Defence, and is also a member of the Coordination council presidium of the National Patriotic Union.